environ-developers/Environ/Doc/sphinx/example06.rst

 each of the models and how they differ in more detail.
 In particular, the required parameters for each models do vary slightly.
 For the linearized Poisson-Boltzmann model and the Poisson-Boltzmann model, the charge and concentrations need to be specified.
 The additional max concentration (cionmax) parameter should be included when choosing the modified Poisson-Boltzmann model.
+Notice that the model need not be specified explicitly and is instead inferred by the parameters supplied to the input.
+The physical models all require at least the concentrations and the charges of the ions.
+By setting the maximum concentration to be non-zero, Environ will assume the user wishes to use the modified Poisson-Boltzmann model.

 .. note::